 The more that intelligent people socialise with their friends, the less satisfied they are with life, new research finds.
 The finding challenges the accepted idea that socialising generally makes people happier.
 It may be that for some people — especially those with high intelligence — socialising does not increase life satisfaction.
 The possible reason why is intriguing… The long-term study followed adults aged between 18 and 28-years-old.
 It looked at the density of the population and people’s satisfaction with life.
 The results showed that, in general, people who lived in less densely populated areas were more satisfied with life.
 As the authors themselves explain: “Residents of rural areas and small towns are happier than those in suburbs, who in turn are happier than those in small central cities, who in turn are happier than those in large central cities.”

+Arm face image from Shutterstock.
+Artist Louise Bourgeois on How Solitude Enriches Creative Work.
+“Nourish yourself with grand and austere ideas of beauty that feed the soul… Seek solitude,” young Delacroix counseled himself in 1824.
 Keats saw solitude as a sublime conduit to truth and beauty.
 Elizabeth Bishop believed that everyone should experience at least one prolonged period of solitude in life.
 Even if we don’t take so extreme a view as artist Agnes Martin’s assertion that “the best things in life happen to you when you’re alone,” one thing is certain: Our capacity for what psychoanalyst Adam Phillips has termed “fertile solitude” is absolutely essential not only for our creativity but for the basic fabric of our happiness — without time and space unburdened from external input and social strain, we’d be unable to fully inhabit our interior life, which is the raw material of all art.